Viagogo buys StubHub for $6.25b as Google lifts ban

-Online ticket seller Viagogo says it has acquired StubHub from eBay for US$4.05 billion (NZ$6.25b) in cash.
+Online ticket seller Viagogo says it has acquired StubHub from eBay for US$4.05 billion (NZ$6.25b) in cash in a megadeal that will complicate the landscape for regulators and search engines grappling with ticket resale controversies.

 READ MORE: